-CONTRAINDICATIONS (REASONS NOT TO USE):
+CONTRAINDICATIONS (REASONS NOT TO USE)

-DO NOT USE the BAUSCH & LOMB® SofLens® 59 (hilafilcon B) Visibility Tinted Contact Lens when any of the following conditions exist:
+DO NOT USE the Bausch & Lomb SofLens daily disposable (hilafilcon B) Visibility Tinted Contact Lens when any of the following conditions exist:

-- Acute and subacute inflammation or infection of the anterior chamber of the eye - Any eve disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids

-- Severe insufficiency of lacrimal secretion (dry eyes) - · Corneal hypoesthesia (reduced corneal sensitivity) - Any systemic disease that may affect the eve or be exact. gerated by wearing contact lenses - · Allergic reactions of ocular surfaces or adnexa (surrounding tissue) that may be induced or exaggerated by wearing contact lenses or use of contact lens solutions - Allergy to any ingredient, such as mercury or Thimerosal, in a solution which is to be used to care for the BAUSCH & LOMB® SofLens® 59 (hilafilcon B) Visibility Tinted Contact Lens - Any active corneal infection (bacterial, fungal, or viral) - · If eyes become red or irritated
+- · Acute and subacute inflammation or infection of the anterior chamber of the eye - · Any eye disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids - · Severe insufficiency of lacrimal secretion (dry eyes) - · Corneal hypoesthesia (reduced corneal sensitivity) - · Any systemic disease that may affect the eye or be exaggerated by wearing contact lenses - Allergic reactions of ocular surfaces or adnexa (surrounding tissue) that may be induced or exaggerated by wearing contact lenses or use of contact lens solutions - · Any active corneal infection (bacterial, fungal, or viral) - · If eyes become red or irritated

-WARNINGS:
+WARNINGS

-After a thorough eve examination, including appropriate medical background, patients should be fully apprised by the prescribing professional of all the risks with contact lens wear.
+After a thorough eye examination, including appropriate medical background, patients should be fully apprised by the prescribing professional of all the risks with contact lens wear.
 Patients should be advised of the following warnings pertaining to contact lens wear:

-- Problems with contact lenses could result in serious injury to the eve.
-It is essential that patients follow their eve care professional's direction and all labeling instructions for proper use of lenses and lens care products. including the lens case.
-Eve problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - Daily wear lenses are not indicated for overnight wear, and patients should be instructed not to wear lenses while sleeping.
-Clinical studies have shown that the risk of serious adverse reactions is increased when daily wear lenses are worn overnight. - The need for strict compliance with the care regimen including cleaning of the lens case, wearing restrictions,

-- wearing schedule, and follow-up visit schedule should be emphasized to the patient. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers - If a patient experiences eye discomfort, excessive tearing, vision changes, or redness of the eye, the patient should be instructed to immediately remove lenses and promptly contact his or her eye care professional.
+- Problems with contact lenses could result in serious injury to the eye.
+It is essential that patients follow their eye care professional's direction and all labeling instructions for proper use of lenses.
+Eye problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - Daily wear lenses are not indicated for overnight wear, and patients should be instructed not to wear lenses while sleeping.
+Clinical studies have shown that the risk of serious adverse reactions is increased when daily wear lenses are worn overnight. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers. - If a patient experiences eye discomfort, excessive tearing, vision changes, or redness of the eye, the patient should be instructed to immediately remove lenses and promptly contact his or her eye care professional.

-PRECAUTIONS:
+PRECAUTIONS

-Special Precautions for Eve Care Professionals:
+Special Precautions for Eye Care Professionals:

-Due to the small number of patients enrolled in clinical investigation of lenses, all refractive powers, design con figurations, or lens parameters available in the lens material are not evaluated in significant numbers.
-Consequently, when selecting an appropriate lens design and parameters, the eye care professional should consider all characteristics of the lens that can affect lens performance and ocular health, including oxygen permeability, wettability, central and peripheral thickness, and optic zone diameter.

-The potential impact of these factors on the patient's ocular health should be carefully weighed against the patient's need for refractive correction; therefore, the prescribing eye care professional should carefully monitor the continuing ocular health of the patient and lens performance on eye.

-Patients who wear aspheric contact lenses, such as the BAUSCH & LOMB® SofLens® 59, to correct presbyopia may not achieve the best corrected visual acuity for either far or near vision.
+- Due to the small number of patients enrolled in clinical investigation of lenses, all refractive powers, design configurations, or lens parameters available in the lens material are not evaluated in significant numbers.
+Consequently, when selecting an appropriate lens design and parameters, the eye care professional should consider all characteristics of the lens that can affect lens performance and ocular health, including oxygen permeability, wettability, central and peripheral thickness, and optic zone diameter. - The potential impact of these factors on the patient's ocular health should be carefully weighed against the patient's need for refractive correction; therefore, the continuing ocular health of the patient and lens performance on eye should be carefully monitored by the prescribing eye care professional. - Patients who wear aspheric contact lenses, such as the Bausch & Lomb SofLens daily disposable, to correct presbyopia may not achieve the best corrected visual acuity for either far or near vision.
 Visual requirements vary with the individual and should be considered when selecting the most appropriate type of lens for each patient.